 Financial Management - The Council's internal financial control is based on a framework of regular management information, financial regulations, administrative procedures, management supervision and systems of delegation.
 The systems of internal financial control provide reasonable assurance that assets are safeguarded, transactions are authorised and properly recorded and that material errors or irregularities are either prevented or would be swiftly detected.
-The Borough Treasurer is formally appointed as the Council's Responsible Financial Officer.
+The Director of Finance is formally appointed as the Council's Responsible Financial Officer.
 Under the terms of the Accounts and Audit Regulations 2013, this officer is required to determine the Council's accounting records and control systems.
 He has a responsibility for ensuring the proper administration of the Council's financial affairs.
 As a Chief Officer of the Council, he is a member of the Chief Officers Management Team and attends Council and Executive Committee meetings, and other Committee meetings as required.
 He reports regularly to the Executive Committee on matters of financial importance and significance.
+A senior member of the Finance Department attends other Committee meetings.